-Subject to legal constraints and the need to protect the rights of individuals, the worker raising the concern will be informed of the outcome of any investigation at the earliest practicable opportunity.
+Subject to legal constraints and the need to protect the rights of individuals, the worker raising the concern will be kept informed of progress and, where possible, provided with an estimated timeframe for resolution.
+While confidentiality will be maintained, the worker will receive feedback at key stages, and will be informed of the outcome of any investigation at the earliest practicable opportunity.
 Such information will not include confidential details about formal action taken against another worker.